openstack-archive/fuel-docs/pages/planning-guide/7000-nsx-plan.rst

 * Install NSX Controller node
 * Install NSX Gateway node
 * Install NSX Manager node
+* Install NSX Service node

+.. note:: According to VMware documentation, an NSX cluster can operate
+          successfully without an NSX Service node, but its presence is mandatory for deploying Mirantis OpenStack.
+Support of NSX clusters without a Service node might appear in future versions of Fuel.

 VMware NSX cluster configuration
 --------------------------------

 * Configure NSX Controller

         * Assign IP address to NSX controller.
-If controller is going to be placed in any of the OpenStack :ref:`logical networks<logical-networks-arch>` (Public, Management, Storage), you must assign an IP address that does not overlap
+If the controller is going to be placed in any of the OpenStack :ref:`logical networks<logical-networks-arch>` (Public, Management, Storage), you must assign an IP address that does not overlap